Buying and selling crypto | Robinhood

 Why is the estimated buy price different from the estimated sell price?

-The difference between the estimated buy and sell prices are called the spread.
+The difference between the estimated buy and sell price is called the spread.
 The size of the spread is a measure of the liquidity of the market, or how quickly and easily you can convert between cash and this crypto.
 Typically, if more people are trading a crypto, it'll be easier to find someone willing to trade with you.
 This is why you may see smaller spreads for better known crypto like Bitcoin, and larger spreads for lesser known crypto.

 Trading times